chinamike65/hugo-tuolesi/content/book3/book3en.md

 130

-(2) The grace of the teaching Guru's kindness is Dharmar more than the above.
+(2) The grace of the teaching Guru's kindness is far more than the above.

-Venerable Atisha, in order to hear the teaching of the order of the Tao, disregarded the danger of storms and other dangers, and drifted in the sea for thirteen months before he saw Master Jinzhou; Master Marpa, Venerable Milareba and other patriarchs, He went through hardships to seek the law.
+Venerable Atisha, in order to hear the teaching of the order of the Path, disregarded the danger of storms and other dangers, and drifted in the sea for thirteen months before he found Master Serlingpa; Master Marpa, Venerable Milarepa and other patriarchs, He went through hardships to seek the Dharma.

 The road to India used to be very difficult, but the translators still went to India desperately to seek the Dharma.

 According to the biography, later, when they recalled the hardships and dangers of the road, they often trembled with fear.

-Now, we do not need to suffer a little bit to seek the Dharma, and the master has taught us the complete Dharma.
+Now, we do not need to suffer even a little bit to seek the Dharma, and the master has taught us the complete Dharma.

-In "Ganlu Zang" it says:
+In "The Essential Nectar of the Holy Doctrine" it says:

 Even after the same verse for several kalpas, it will be difficult to make offerings to repay the teacher's kindness.